 Not knowing how many people were trapped, we began organizing searches.
 As I was not assigned to the building and did not have more than a rudimentary understanding of the layout, I started walking people out who only needed a little assistance.
 I found a woman on a stairway having trouble breathing, we carried her out to the North entrance where a make shift triage was being set up to deal with the injured.
 After a few more trips, people being carried out had more severe injuries, broken bones and burns.
 The smell of the fire and the combination of smoke and dust was becoming overwhelming and the fire was spreading as spilled jet fuel, building materials and office furniture ignited.

 At this point it was too dangerous to go back in the building.
 The Arlington Fire Department would not let anyone back in who did not have an oxygen tank.
 As I was trying to make sense of all I was looking at, an announcement was made that a second hijacked air liner was heading towards the Pentagon.
 There was an evacuation alarm sounded and everyone was ordered away from the building.
 The mass of people around the outside of the building began to move towards Arlington National Cemetery to the north, the Potomac River to the east and Pentagon City Mall to the south.
 Some emergency personnel and vehicles fell back to a “safe” distance.
 Many ignored the order, staying to try to get to people trapped inside.
 Huge billows of black and grey smoke poured out of the gaping hole in the west side of the building.
 The sound of sirens, helicopters and shouts of first responders filled the air.
 Along the grassy section to the north of the building medical personnel worked frantically to triage the injured.
 Helicopters buzzed around, stopping to pick up their charges.
 It was surreal looking over the frantic scene with the tranquil hills of Arlington National Cemetery just beyond the chaos.
-The only aircraft I saw in the air were Air Force F-16s.
-When they flew over, the panic subsided.
+The only aircraft I saw in the air were a pair of Air Force F-16s.
+When they flew over, the panic subsided, despite the fact that there were no missiles on the wings of the planes.
 We had angels on our shoulders.
 The plane we thought was coming our way had gone down in Pennsylvania as passengers on United Flight 93 fought back.

 Phone service was out.
 I had no way of contacting anyone to tell them I was OK or to find out where I should report.
 Because I had dinner the night before with my brother, my family was aware of my location that morning.
 I know that they were talking by phone and through Instant Messenger trying to get news.
 I walked back to my hotel in Crystal City to a packed lobby of people who had come from Ronald Reagan National Airport trying to book a room.
 All flights in the United States were grounded.
 As I walked into the lobby, the sound was deafening.
 I did not realize that my uniform was dusty and smelled like smoke.
 As I crossed the lobby, the concierge came up to me and asked me if I was injured.
 I reassured her I was fine and that I needed to make a couple of calls and check out when the highway reopened.
 I let people know I was OK and my office directed me to proceed back to Norfolk, check in with my family, get into a clean uniform and get back to the office.
 I left Crystal City just after 4 pm.